gustafnk/microservice-websites/index.md

 res.redirect(req.header('Referer') || '/shopping-cart');
 ```

-For users with JavaScript enabled, we want to “hijack" the form submit and replace the default browser behavior with custom behavior, namely to refresh the shopping cart on a successful AJAX form submission.
+For users with JavaScript enabled, we want to "hijack" the form submit and replace the default browser behavior with custom behavior, namely to refresh the shopping cart on a successful AJAX form submission.
 We do this with jQuery:

 ```
 $(document).on('submit', 'form.hijack', function(event) {